archzedzenrun/launch_school/js230/Notes.md

 Callbacks are functions passed as arguments to another function.
 Callbacks are a way to deal with asynchronous code, meaning code can start at one point and finish at another without stopping the execution flow of the program.

 Nesting callbacks makes code hard to read, maintain and debug.
 Functions should be named and separated into smaller reusable pieces to help with these issues.

+Web APIs push callbacks onto a task queue which then pushes the callback onto the stack if it is empty (which then runs the code in the callback)

 **Promises**